Local well-posedness of the higher-dimensional $b$-equation: Introduction

 We are concerned in this article with the $n$-dimensional family of $b$-equations, which take the form

-where $U:[0,T)\times\mathbb{R}^n\to\mathbb{R}^n$ is a time-dependent vector field and $A$ is a positive-definite, symmetric operator called the inertia operator.
-This equation was first introduced in dimension one by Degasperis, Holm, and Hone \cite{Degasperis2002} with the Sobolev inertia operator $A=1-\partial_x^2$ as a generalization of the Camassa-Holm and Degasperis-Procesi equations, shortly after the original derivation of the Degasperis-Procesi equation \cite{degasperis1999asymptotic}.
-The $b$-equation family \eqref{b-equation} includes many well-known PDEs as members, such as Camassa-Holm \cite{camassa1993integrable}, the Degasperis-Procesi \cite{degasperis1999asymptotic}, the Hunter-Saxton \cite{hunter1991dynamics}, and the modified Constantin-Lax-Majda equation \cite{constantin1985simple,escher2010}.
-It also includes the $b$-Camassa-Holm equation \cite{degasperis2003integrable}, the Proudman-Johnson equation \cite{okamoto2000some}, and the Okamoto-Sakojo-Wunsch equation \cite{okamoto2008generalization}.
+where $U:[0,T)\times\mathbb{R}^n\to\mathbb{R}^n$ is a time-dependent vector field (e.g. fluid velocity), $A$ is a positive-definite, symmetric operator called the \textit{inertia operator}, $b\in\mathbb{R}$ is a dimensionless parameter, and the vector field $\Omega$ is often regarded as the momentum.
+This equation was first introduced in dimension one by Degasperis, Holm, and Hone \cite{Degasperis2002} with the $H^1$ Sobolev inertia operator $A=1-\partial_x^2$ as a generalization of the Camassa-Holm \cite{camassa1993integrable} and Degasperis-Procesi equations \cite{degasperis1999asymptotic}, shortly after the original derivation of the Degasperis-Procesi equation.
+It reads

+where $b=2$ corresponds to the Camassa-Holm equation and $b=3$ the Degasperis-Procesi equation, both of which are the only completely integrable members of the one-dimensional $b$-family with the $H^1$ Sobolev inertia operator \cite{Degasperis2002}.
+Holm and Staley subsequently studied \eqref{1D} in \cite{holm2003wave} where they explored the effect of the parameter $b$ on the stability of various solitary wave solutions and introduced the higher-dimensional version \eqref{b-equation}.
+The $b$-equation family includes many other well-known PDEs as members, such as the Hunter-Saxton equation \cite{hunter1991dynamics}, the modified Constantin-Lax-Majda equation \cite{constantin1985simple,escher2010}, the $b$-Camassa-Holm equation \cite{degasperis2003integrable}, the Proudman-Johnson equation \cite{okamoto2000some}, and the Okamoto-Sakojo-Wunsch equation \cite{okamoto2008generalization}.
 The equation one obtains depends on the dimension, the choice of inertia operator, and the value of $b.$

 When $b=2$, equation \eqref{b-equation} becomes the EPDiff equation, short for Euler-Poincar\'{e} equation on the diffeomorphism group, introduced by Holm and Marsden \cite{holm2005momentum} in the context of fluid dynamics with the $H^1$ Sobolev inertia operator.
 As the name implies, the EPDiff equation is the geodesic equation of the right-invariant Riemannian metric induced by the inertia operator $A$ on the diffeomorphism group of $\mathbb{R}^n$.
 The EPDiff equation has since been studied extensively by Constantin, Escher, Holm, Kolev, Michor, Misiolek, Preston, and others \cite{constantin2002geometric, holm2005momentum,holm2009geodesic,misiolek2010fredholm, escher2014fractional,bauer2015local,kolev2016,bruveris2017completeness,bauer2020fractional,bauer2024liouville}.
 Notably, Bauer, Escher, and Kolev \cite{bauer2015local} proved local well-posedness of the higher-dimensional EPDiff equation with a fractional order Fourier multiplier as the inertia operator by smoothly extending the spray and using an Ebin and Marsden no-loss no-gain argument.